 Torque steer will not occur with Subaru's Symmetrical AWD.
 The best way to describe Subaru's Symmetrical All-Wheel Drive system is to compare it to an airplane wing.
 Imagine what would happen if one wing was longer than the other - the plane would lose control.
 Subaru's Symmetrical AWD is balanced like an airplane wing or perhaps a butterfly.
 It's a thing of beauty inspired by nature.

 Front-wheel drive-based AWD systems are adapted by a transverse mounted engine.
 What does this mean for your driving experience?
 Subaru symmetrical AWD works all the time, not just when the vehicle senses slippage.
 Also, the almost perfectly balanced design improves control and handling, even on the toughest of road conditions.
 Don't you want to keep your family safe all the time, not just when your vehicle thinks it should?

 Notice the symmetrical AWD system?
 The balanced design helps improve vehicle stability, safety and power and it's only found in a Subaru.

-Subaru was named the ONLY automaker with IIHS Top Safety Picks for All Models - FOUR YEARS IN A ROW (2010 - 2014)!
+Subaru was named the ONLY automaker with IIHS Top Safety Picks for All Models - FIVE YEARS IN A ROW (2010 - 2015)!
 People think of safety as the ability to survive an accident.
 But, the best way to survive an accident is to avoid having one in the first place.
 Subaru's are equipped with a broad range of safety features and systems to protect you.
 At Subaru of Keene, we don't feel that safety features should be an option on your next car purchase.
 That's why all of our Subaru's have a thorough array of active and passive safety features to protect you and your family.
 Go ahead, compare us to the competition and you will notice that our competitors feel that safety has a price tag.